LibrariesHacked/helibtech/who-uses-what/index.md

 In this section you can find details of which technology products are used by which UK higher education institutions.

+There are separate data tables for library hardware / software and research systems.

 [](https://docs.google.com/forms/d/e/1FAIpQLSfw8F_kyteM3i1ohJlKqyxhbLv60sOaIpMeBWnQpLBK8rFx3A/viewform)